tjknoth/cse130-web/lectures/00-hello.md

     - submit assignments **individually**
 - Please fill in this [registration form](https://forms.gle/3vqWc8UT6rGQMCQT6)
     - to get assigned a partner and get homework credit
+- If you have a good reason to work a specific student rather than a randomly assigned partner, please *additionally* fill in this [form](https://forms.gle/T4eGCSDDppN4KbmWA)

 <br>
 <br>